DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 Let's mess with the player's UUID a bit more.
 We'll be editing our `uuid_uppercase` tag to take a boolean input that represents whether the UUID should be repeated once with a space in between.

-We can use the `attribute` parameter, which is an instance of the `Attribute` class, to check if the tag has input with `hasParam()`.
+We can use the `attribute` parameter to check if the tag has input with `hasParam()`.
 If so, we can get the input as an element with `getParamElement()`.
 The `ElementTag` class has a variety of methods for returning different primitive values depending on its internal value; we can get the boolean input by calling `asBoolean()`.

 The above logic can be turned into one if statement like so: